-- Eating fatty fish improves satiety and that helps you eat less, feel full longer, and prevents overeating and weight gain.
+- Eating fatty fish improves satiety and that helps you eat less, feel full longer, and prevent overeating and weight gain.

 - Coconut oil is great for energy metabolism.
 It also contains lauric acid which is beneficial to hormone production.
 Healthy fats such as MCTs found in coconut oil also reduce insulin resistance studies show.